bsherman/ublue-custom/README.md

   - Only on Kinoite and Vauxite
     - zenity
 - Sets faster timeout on systemd waiting for shutdown
+- Sets gnome's "APP is not responding" check to 30 seconds
 - Sets some a few custom gnome settings (see etc/dconf)

 ## Applications